 Here are the 7 most common errors when applying for a job:

 Many job applicants miss out on one or more of the ‘must haves’.
 “But I have nothing to lose by applying: why should I care?”
 Contrary to popular belief most applications are read by real people so if you’re cheesing them off that’s not going to be advantageous if you then apply for a job you ARE qualified for.
 Also, you might think of yourself as pretty resilient but do you really want to receive rejection email after rejection email?

 It should be ideally 2-3 pages, yet we receive many CVs much much longer.
 If you consider carefully what that might say about you, you’ll conclude it’s probably not good.
 See our guide to writing a great CV.

 3. The CV doesn’t list employers and jobs, ideally in reverse order

 Most CV reviewers simply want to see what you’ve done and when you’ve done it and that’s really the point of a CV.
 Anything else makes it difficult and means they’re more likely to move on to the next applicant.
 Competency-based CVs are a major turnoff.

 4. The CV has mistakes including basic typos.

 As per the above comment: “consider carefully what that might say about you”.
-Why would an employer want to hire a candidate if one of the most important documents in their professional life has errors?
+Why would an employer want to hire you if one of the most important documents in your professional life has errors?